Buyers' Guide Reviewby Martin Izsak |

 It is Jacqueline Hill's turn to take a vacation, and she is not only absent for episodes four and five, but also only appears near the beginning of episode three as her character is forced to remain behind.

 The Doctor steps forward to command the main action of the story.
 William Hartnell makes a good hero, if only his Doctor would be written for it more often!
 Director Mervyn Pinfield further redeems himself by adding an excellent montage sequence to his already good dramatic work in episodes three and four (and finally uses the Rorschach musical track the way it should be).
 The Doctor is quite prepared to boldly venture forth into another plot strand, despite the fears and warnings of the locals' toughest warrior.
-His first scene on the brink of this venture is both brave and humourous, foreshadowing traits of his fourth incarnation (Tom Baker).
+His first scene on the brink of this venture is both brave and humorous, foreshadowing traits of his fourth incarnation (Tom Baker).
 This is one of my favourite scenes from the first season.

 The cliffhangers continue to work well.
 You can see them coming, which helps build their dramatic sense, but they still manage to be minor shockers when they occur.